 Onimusha ("ogre warrior") is a series of action-adventure games by Capcom set in feudal Japan released primarily for the PlayStation 2.
 The story begins with infamous real life Japanese warlord Oda Nobunaga being felled by an arrow in the midst of his greatest triumph.
-However, Nobunaga's skill and brutality had already caught the eyes of the demon king Fortinbras who offers a deal to Nobunaga: he can come back to life if he agrees to conquer Japan on behalf of the Genma demon clan and turn it into, in effect, a massive feeding ground.
+However, Nobunaga's skill and brutality had already caught the eyes of the king of the Genma, (various types of demons that feast on humans) Fortinbras, who offers a deal to Nobunaga: he can come back to life if he agrees to conquer Japan on behalf of the Genma demon clan and turn it into, in effect, a massive feeding ground.
 Nobunaga accepts, and events get off and running.Onimusha: Warlords (released in 2000 as one of the PS2's launch titles) sees protagonist Samanosuke racing to attempt to rescue a princess of the Saito clan, who has written to him of strange disappearances and events around their castle, and how she suspects demonic involvement.
 When he arrives, the castle is already under mass attack from demons and the princess has been kidnapped to be sacrificed as part of the ritual for resurrecting Nobunaga.
-Initially at a severe disadvantage against the demons, Samanosuke receives a power up from a demon clan that rivals the one backing Nobunaga, and one which has been virtually destroyed.
-This allows him the use of a supernatural gauntlet which sucks the souls out of defeated demons and uses their power to aid him.
-He eventually confronts and kills the Genma king, Fortinbras; The epilogue, however, reveals that Nobunaga managed to come back to life anyway, and conquers the Saito clan territory while Samanosuke vanishes and is presumed dead.Onimusha 2: Samurai's Destiny (released in 2002) has fewer survival horror elements and more pure action-adventure.
-Nobunaga is solidifying his hold on Japan at the head of a demon army, making rapid and cruel conquests.
-One of these conquests is Yagyu village, which causes Yagyu Jubei, (not the historical Jubei but his grandfather; In the game, the name Jubei is a title given to the head of the Yagyu clan) the half-demon head of the Yagyu clan and a renowned swordsman, to swear vengeance on Nobunaga.
+Initially at a severe disadvantage against the demons, Samanosuke receives a power up from the Oni, a clan of demons that were once rivals to the Genma, but which has been virtually destroyed by the Genma.
+This allows him the use of a supernatural gauntlet which sucks the souls out of defeated Genma and uses their power to aid him.
+He eventually confronts and kills the Genma king, Fortinbras; The epilogue, however, reveals that Nobunaga managed to come back to life anyway, and conquers the Saito clan territory while Samanosuke vanishes and is presumed dead.Onimusha 2: Samurai's Destiny (released in 2002) has fewer survival horror elements than the original and leans more toward pure action-adventure.
+Nobunaga is solidifying his hold on Japan at the head of a Genma army, making rapid and cruel conquests.
+One of these conquests is Yagyu village, which causes Yagyu Jubei, (not the historical Jubei but his grandfather; in the game, the name Jubei is a title given to the head of the Yagyu clan) the half-oni head of the Yagyu clan and a renowned swordsman, to swear vengeance on Nobunaga.
 This game also features a supporting cast of four characters, each an outstanding warrior in his or her own way (or at least important to the plot) who, depending on the relationships Jubei forges with them, may be important in aiding him in his quest, or have the potential to be an enemy.
 Despite seemingly being bested by Jubei, Nobunaga swears to return and continue to wreak havoc.Onimusha 3: Demon Siege (2004) returns to having Samanosuke as the protagonist.
-In 1582 he leads an attack on Nobunaga's stronghold and slay Nobunaga himself, but before he can deal the final blow, the Genma open a portal that, ala Samurai Jack, sends Samanosuke into the future.
-In France circa 2004, French DGSE agent Jacques Blanc is attempting to aid the French military in holding back the demon hordes.
+In 1582 he leads an attack on Nobunaga's stronghold and intends to slay Nobunaga himself, but before he can deal the final blow, the Genma open a portal that, ala Samurai Jack, sends Samanosuke into the future.
+In France circa 2004, French DGSE agent Jacques Blanc is attempting to aid the French military in holding back the Genma hordes.
 When Samanosuke arrives on the scene, the time portal reopens, and Jaqcues is sent back to about a week before Samanosuke left.
-The player switches back and forth between the two characters and eras, each attempting to defeat the demons.
-At the end Samanosuke defeats Nobunaga and absorbs his soul, preventing him from returning again.In the fourth and final installment, Shin Onimusha: Dawn of Dreams (2006), Nobunaga's chief general, Toyotomi Hideyoshi, has replaced his master and finished conquering Japan as Nobunaga dreamed.
-With a unified Japan behind him he begins a war of conquest on the mainland, but his inability to score a decisive victory makes him turn to the demons for help.
-Hideyoshi will supposedly receive the power of a god, the Genma run rampant in the land, and perhaps worst of all, Hideyoshi is turning his own soldiers into battle crazed, bloodthirsty human-demon hybrids.
+The player switches back and forth between the two characters and eras, each attempting to defeat the Genma.
+At the end Samanosuke defeats Nobunaga and absorbs his soul into the Oni gauntlet, preventing him from returning again.In the fourth and final installment, Shin Onimusha: Dawn of Dreams (2006), Nobunaga's chief general, Toyotomi Hideyoshi, has replaced his master and finished conquering Japan as Nobunaga dreamed.
+With a unified Japan behind him he begins a war of conquest on the mainland, but his inability to score a decisive victory makes him turn to the Genma for help.
+Hideyoshi will supposedly receive the power of a god from the Genma, the Genma run rampant in the land, and perhaps worst of all, Hideyoshi is turning his own soldiers into battle crazed, bloodthirsty human-Genma hybrids.
 And the Genma have their own agenda and a devious plan to bring it to fruition... however, Hideyoshi's adopted son, known as Soki, and a band of powerful warriors take up arms to defeat him.
 Dawn of Dreams expanded the RPG elements and gameplay depth, moving away from the "tank controls" the previous games had used to something more manageable, while removing many of the annoying puzzles to make a more satisfying experience.Three spin-off Onimusha titles exist: Onimusha Tactics, a spinoff for the Game Boy Advance - a turn-based strategy game featuring a new oni warrior named Onimaru, with returning characters Ekei, Magoichi and Kotaro from the second game; Onimusha Blade Warriors, a non-canonical fighting game in the style of Super Smash Bros. for the Playstation 2, which features characters from the first two games (as well as Gargant, who first appears in the third game); and Onimusha Soul, a browser-based simulation RPG taking place during the Warring States era.
 The original Onimusha was also ported to the Xbox under the title of Genma Onimusha.Soki has recently appeared as a playable character in the crossover fighting game Tatsunoko vs Capcom.

 Michelle also has access to a Grenade Launcher.
 Time to make some Genma soup!